-SWI's Executive Director, Erika Kurt, remarks, "It is obvious within a few minutes of your first contact with Mary that she feel very passionately about her students' learning and how much she loves SWI as a mechanism to teach.
+SWI's President & CEO, Erika Kurt, remarks, "It is obvious within a few minutes of your first contact with Mary that she feel very passionately about her students' learning and how much she loves SWI as a mechanism to teach.
 In addition to her own teaching activities at Baton Rouge Community College, where she teaches SWI each semester, Mary's mentorship extends beyond her school as she has been a great resource and inspiration for the UK SWI cohort.
 She is very creative in designing new modules for teaching her students and gets them involved in sharing their knowledge.
 Mary embodies everything that SWI intends to promote: innovative independent research that retains STEM majors for future careers."

 Her strong ability to mentor students is not a skill that was developed overnight.
 Dr. Miller had several mentors that have shaped her into the person she is today.
 Her grandfather was her personal mentor who taught her everything on how to move forward in life and the importance of a strong work ethic.
 He was her childhood hero and a huge influence in her life.
 Dr. Gary Howard, Dr. Miller’s professor in college, was her professional mentor who gave her a position in his lab.
 He encouraged her to learn and work independently under his supervision rather than dictate to her every aspect of the research experiments.